 A family of six, including Ibn Safi, his mother, and his sister, arrived in Pakistan in August 1952, where they lived in Lalu khet Karachi until 1958.
 His father arrived in Karachi in 1947.

 He received his early education at Nara Primary School.
-He matriculated at DAV School, Allahabad and completed his intermediate education at Ewing Christian College, Allahabad.
+He enrolled at DAV School, Allahabad, and completed his intermediate education at Ewing Christian College, Allahabad.
 In 1947, he enrolled at Allahabad University for a BA.

 In the meantime, partition riots broke out on the subcontinent.
-By the time the riots had subsided, one year of his education had been lost.
+By the time the riots had subsided, one year of his education, he had been lost.
 Therefore, Agra University awarded the BA degree to the candidate on the condition that he had two years of teaching experience.

 Ibn Safi married Umme Salma Khatoon in 1953.
-He suffered a period of severe depression in the period between 1960 and 1963, during which he spent some time in the psychiatry ward of a hospital.
+He suffered a period of severe depression between 1960 and 1963, during which he spent some time in the psychiatry ward of a hospital.
 Still, he recovered and returned to writing a best-selling novel in the Imran Series.

 On July 24, 1980, Ibn Safi’s health deteriorated faster.
-Despite this fact, the disease had been around for more than ten months.
+Despite this, the disease had been around for over ten months.
 Two days later, on July 26, 1980 (that is, on the date of his birthday), he passed away.
 He has been buried in Paposh Nagar graveyard in Karachi.

-From 1949 to 1952, Ibn Safi served as a teacher at Islamia School and Yadgar Hussaini School.
+From 1949 to 1952, Ibn Safi taught at Islamia School and Yadgar Hussaini School.
 Ibn Safi wrote the first book of the Imran series, Khofnak Amart, in August 1955.
 In this book, the character of Ali Imran became famous overnight.